Harry Potter Walking Tours in London

 - More information and to book here

 Tip: Book at least a month in advance as this tour sells out quickly.

 Below are a schedule and description of various free and paid Harry Potter London walking tours.
 We also list bus and taxi tours.

 TIP: If you are considering purchasing a multi-day, hop-on, hop-off bus ticket, keep in mind that Big Bus Tours offers a free, daily Harry Potter Walking Tour with any 2 or 3-day ticket.

 Harry Potter Walking Tour by Brit Movie Tours

-- Sunday 2 pm (Jan – Dec)
+- Fridays, Saturdays, and Sundays at 2 pm (Jan – Dec)

-Cost: £12 – Adult | £10 – Child (under 16)
+Cost as of 2019: £12 – Adult | £10 – Child (under 16)

 This tour is offered at 20% off if you purchase the London Pass.